tuckerconnelly/principles/readme.md

 ## Other

- * Do all your work as if you're doing it for God.
+ * Do all your work as if you're doing it for God or a higher power.
  * Always face the chaos.
 Don’t let the comfort of employment atrophy you.
  * Tell the truth, or least, if it's too difficult to discern what's true, don’t lie.
  * _Never_ walk away from a deal feeling like you’ve been “taken.”